tresoldi/gled/README.md

 Limitations caused by the data manipulation fall into three categories, mirroring the major steps of processing.
 First, the reconstruction from ASJPcode to IPA, despite aiming for rather broad transcriptions, is most times only approximate, as by design a single orthographic profile was employed.
-While entries were highlighted for review using internal tools and occasionally hard-coded in their transcription, in many situations these are less precise than what a manual review would achieve.
-Second, the lower quality of the phonological data increased the error rate of automatic cognate detection, already impaired in the case of large language families by a supplementary round of result aggregation and community detection.
+While some entries were highlighted for review using internal tools and later hard-coded in their transcription, in many situations these are less precise than what a manual review would achieve.
+Second, the lower quality of the phonological data increased the error rate of automatic cognate detection.
 Manual inspection of several concepts and families highlighted noticeable inaccuracies, which were not amended to preserve reproducibility, to avert any human bias, and to ensure a global comparability.
 Third, automatic alignment is likewise subject to errors, even more when an alignment includes